Looking for an outdoor adventure? This northern Ontario sled dog team owner can help | CBC News

 Jacob Betker now has 11 sled dogs

-A northern Ontario man is aiming to give people access to what it's like to travel down a path with sled dogs leading the way, all without having to leave your home.
+A northern Ontario man is showing people what it's like to travel down a path with sled dogs leading the way, all without having to leave home.

 Jacob Betker lives between Timmins and Iroquois Falls and often gets out to explore the outdoors with his dogs.